listman-io/docs/README.md

 2. You should have a Microsoft Account to Sign In for the service
 2. To run Listman.io as command line application or Windows Service you must have Windows 7/8/10/Server 2008/2012/2016 system installed on one of your local machines or cloud VM.
 For simplicity we will reference to the machine as the **application server**.
 3. You have .NET Framework 4.7.1 installed on the application server. **Note:** .NET Core is not yet supported*.
 4. Your application server must be connected to the Internet.
-Without the internet connection Listman.io app wouldn't be able to verify your *license* and will fail to run archiving or export jobs.
+Without the internet connection Listman.io app wouldn't be able to verify your *sign in email*.
 5. Ideally you should to have some knowledge of JSON files, usage of Windows Command Line and Windows Services, and specifically `sc` command but it's all optional.

 > **\* What about .NET Core?** Unfortunately by the time of application implementation Microsoft didn't yet release .NET Standart CSOM libraries compatible with .NET Core runtime environment.
 We will keep our eye on that matter and plan to implement .NET version of the Listman.io app as soon as CSOM will be available for .NET Core.